-Project Description: On March 7, 2019, the Sierra Nevada Conservancy (SNC)'s Governing Board authorized $618,750 of Proposition 68 funds for the “The Eastern Sierra Sustainable Recreation Partnership: Sustainable Recreation and Tourism Initiative” to benefit the SNC's Eastern sub-region.
-The Governing Board’s action demonstrates a pioneering commitment to California’s rural outdoor recreation economy and the natural resources that make it possible.
+Project Description: On March 7, 2019, the Sierra Nevada Conservancy (SNC)'s Governing Board awarded Proposition 68 funds in the amount of $618,750 to launch the "Eastern Sierra Sustainable Recreation Partnership: Sustainable Recreation and Tourism Initiative" (SRTI).
+This action to benefit the SNC's Eastern Sierra sub-region demonstrated a pioneering commitment to California’s rural outdoor recreation economy and the natural resources that make it possible.
+The SRTI's subsequent program of work distributed across four areas of focus (see "tracks" below) was administered by MLTPA on behalf of the ESSRP from July 2019 until the grant's completion in January 2022.
 MLTPA is pleased to provide this web page in support of the Eastern Sierra Sustainable Recreation Partnership (ESSRP) and the "Sustainable Recreation and Tourism Initiative."

-Download and review the successful SNC grant application - “The Eastern Sierra Sustainable Recreation and Tourism Initiative” - originally titled "Eastern Sierra Office of Sustainable Recreation and Tourism" - the project to support the Eastern Sierra Sustainable Recreation Partnership and benefit the SNC’s Eastern sub-region.
+Download and review the successful SNC grant application for “The Eastern Sierra Sustainable Recreation and Tourism Initiative” - which was originally titled "The Eastern Sierra Office of Sustainable Recreation and Tourism" - a project to support the ESSRP and benefit the SNC’s Eastern sub-region.
 Also download and review the "The Sierra Nevada Conservancy Strategic Plan 2019–2024", the rationale for funding “The Eastern Sierra Sustainable Recreation and Tourism Initiative”, and the final executed Grant Agreement between SNC and the Town of Mammoth Lakes.

-The four “tracks” of the “Sustainable Recreation and Tourism Initiative” are listed below with links to their individual web pages.
+The four tracks of the “Sustainable Recreation and Tourism Initiative” are listed below with links to their individual web pages.

 Funding for this project has been provided by the Sierra Nevada Conservancy, an agency of the State of California, under the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018 (Proposition 68) and in support of the Sierra Nevada Watershed Improvement Program.